 Bennett's Fresh Roast

 Bennett's Fresh Roast has a bit of a cult following, off the beaten path in downtown Fort Myers.
 Owned by a longtime, local radio personality C. David Bennett, there is a constant parade of dignitaries, local celebrities, retirees, college students and everyone in between, looking for a caffeine fix from his freshly roasted beans and his bottomless cups.
 His donuts gained international attention on the Cooking Channel's Donut Showdown.
 They are hand cut, made from scratch and finished off with a variety of unique toppings; the most talked about being the decadent Maple Applewood Bacon.
 Morning offerings other than donuts include a breakfast sandwich, a fresh fruit cup with yogurt, steel cut oatmeal with all the fixins and on weekends, a sinfully rich strata.
-Bennett's has a second location on Sanibel Island.
+Bennett's has a second location on Sanibel Island; it serves strata daily.
 (239-332-0077)

 About Gina Birch